NYCHA Climate Hazard Analysis

 Uses the same two-factor approach as coastal vulnerability:

-More buildings below these levels = higher vulnerability.
+More buildings with inhabited floors or basements below this level = higher vulnerability.

 Groundwater Vulnerability